dsriseah/example-sna-typescript/README.md

 The AppBuilder scans the **app-source** directory to find entry points, using the following convention:
 - files ending with `.ts` are **web bundle entry points**
-- files ending with `.mts` are **server modules** that are dynamically loaded to provide additional services Only the top-level files are scanned; if you put a file in a subdirectory it will not be processed by the SNA AppBuilder.
+- files ending with `.mts` are **server modules** that are dynamically loaded to provide additional services

+Only the top-level files are scanned; if you put a file in a subdirectory it will not be processed by the SNA AppBuilder.
 This is a good way to hide supporting library files.

+> [!NOTE]
+> Server modules are not supported in this repo.
+See the repo [example-sna-tsx](github.com/dsriseah/example-sna-tsx) for support.
+This repo is for vanilla JS.

 SNA uses **typescript** files as its input.
 If you're not familiar with Typescript, you can write regular Javascript code and it should work just fine.